Memory, Consciousness and Large Language Model: Synergistic-Ecphory-Model/Emergent-Ability Correspondence

 Next, we establish a correspondence between the SEM and emergent abilities as follows: Ecphoric information corresponds to emergent abilities.
 This is possible because abilities are not fundamentally different from information for a neural network.
 Episodic trace information corresponds to the input context, and semantic retrieval information corresponds to the knowledge stored through pre-training and fine-tuning, as previously discussed.
 Therefore, the horizontal axis represents the length and quality of the input context, while the vertical axis represents the model size, amount of training data, training duration, and more.

 The blue line in Fig.(\ref{fig:SEM}) has the same horizontal axis value, indicating that we are using identical trace information.
 In the context of LLM, this implies the application of a specific prompting strategy.
 Then we increase the vertical axis value from A1 to D1, signifying an increase in either the model's size or the amount of training data.
 As we transition from A1 to B1, we remain within Region 1, where the ecphoric information (emergent ability) remains unattained.
 Progressing from B1 to C1, we enter Region 2 and attain some familiarity with ecphoric information, although it remains insufficient to fully realize this ability.
 Consequently, we observe an improvement in performance as the model size increases.
 Transitioning from C1 to D1 places us in Region 3, where the ecphoric information (emergent abilities) is fully achieved, rendering further improvement unlikely.
 We draw the performance curve on the right panel of Fig.(\ref{fig:SEM}), which aligns with performance curves of most emergent abilities.
 Similarly, we observe a correspondence between the SEM and in-context learning in LLM, as illustrated in Fig.(\ref{fig:SEM2}).
-This correspondence also explains why LLM can function as a few-shot learner, as demonstrated in the plot.
+A large model contains a large amount of semantic information, which means only a little episodic information is needed to reach the familiarity threshold.
+It explains why LLM can function as a few-shot learner.
 The same deduction can be applied to other few-shot prompting methods, such as the chain of thought.